Openflow protocol

 OpenFlow is viewed as a protocol with several instruction sets and an architecture.
 But it is nothing more than a Forwarding ( TCAM ) download protocol.
 It cannot change the switch hardware functionality.
 If something is supported in OpenFlow but not in the hardware, OpenFlow cannot do anything for you.

-Just because OpenFlow versions allow a specific matching doesn’t mean that the hardware can match on those fields.
-For example, Juniper uses OpenFlow 1.3, permitting IPv6 handling, but their hardware does not permit matching on IPv6 addresses.
+Just because OpenFlow versions allow specific matching doesn’t mean that the hardware can match those fields.
+For example, Juniper uses OpenFlow 1.3, which permits IPv6 handling, but its hardware does not permit matching on IPv6 addresses.

 Flow table and OpenFlow forwarding model